havelund/daut/README.md

 def record(message: String): Unit
 ```

-At any point in time the current recordings of a monitor, and all its submonitors, can be extracted with the method:
+At any point in time, the current recordings (including error messages) of a monitor, and all its submonitors, can be extracted with the method:

 ```scala
 def getRecordings(): List[String]